Skip to main content

 Client-side PPPoE on MR

-Cisco Meraki MR APs support client-side PPPoE connections.
-So any client connected wirelessly or wired to an MR AP can connect to a PPPoE server on the remote end.
-This feature is enabled by our support team on a per network basis.
+Cisco Meraki MR access points support client-side PPPoE connections.
+Any client connected wirelessly or wired to an MR access point can connect to a PPPoE server on the remote end.
+This feature is enabled by our support team on a per-network basis.

 Note that MR devices themselves cannot currently use PPPoE as a connection type, they simply pass PPPoE traffic/client-side connections.

-Note: Client PPPoE function can only be used for MR APs running firmware 25.12 or higher.
+Client PPPoE function can only be used for MR APs running firmware 25.12+.
 Also, PPPoE is unrelated to Power over Ethernet (PoE).

 • Was this article helpful?